knassar702/hacks/README.md

-# hacks
-here we're trying to re-write [tomnomnom hacks](https://github.com/tomnomnom/hacks) in Rust :crab: because of two reasons
+here we're trying to write some tools for cyber security in Rust because we don't have enough community for Rust in the cyber security field\

-1. to fix/improve some of tomnomnom tools
-2. take it as an example for cybersecurity community who's trying to learn How to create tools in Rust
+soo this project can be used as an example for new coders, or as a small community so feel free to ask anything about Rust here Also, we will re-write small tools like tomnomnom hacks and after finishing it you will find a simple blog post about How to write it

 ## installation